 We’ll see if this executive order will be more supported by the pews.
 Exit polls have shown that Donald Trump has earned 4 out of 5 white evangelical Christians and most white Catholics by successfully mining the concern of many voters regarding national security and fear of Muslims.

 Mark Tanner is a worshiper at the evangelical church in Atlanta Buckhead Church.
-He said the besieged Iraqi city of Mosul has one of the world’s oldest Christian populations, and that the remnant there have stayed as Christian witnesses.
+He said the besieged Iraqi city of Mosul has one of the world’s oldest Christian populations, and that the remnants there have stayed as Christian witnesses.
 He continued to say that we have to be real about who we let enter this country.

 The native Nigerian Nmachi Abengowe cited Muslim-on-Christian violence in Africa at the Oak Cliff Bible Fellowship in Dallas, defending President Trump’s preference for Christian refugees.
 He stated that Muslims don’t have peace and that they believe in jihad.
 On the other hand, there’s a piece coming from Jesus Christ, he said.